Best Game Concept Art Books: Top 10 Picks for Artists and Gamers

 The Art of the Ghost of Tsushima

-There are many different ways to use concepts in art books to your advantage, and here we will mention some important ones
+There are many different ways to use concepts in art books to your advantage.
+The following techniques will help you turn inspiration into practical learning and artistic growth.

 Let’s say you’re flipping through “The Art of God of War Ragnarök”.
 Pick Kratos.
-Sketch his buff silhouette, note his Spartan-style armour, jot down the earthy colour palette, and zoom in on that sweet beard and red tattoo.
+Sketch his buff silhouette, note his Spartan-style armour, jot down the earthy character color palette, and zoom in on that sweet beard and red tattoo.

 Steps: